 Q11: Does the Premier Plan cover dental or vision care?

 Answer: Generally no, except insureds up to age 19.
 The Premier Plan is a medical injury and sickness Plan.
-However, all members have access to the EyeMed Discount Network, which included on the Premier Plan Service web page.
+However, all members have access to the Gallagher Vision Discount Program, which is included on the Premier Plan Service web page.
 In addition, any student can enroll in a voluntary Delta Dental Plan offered by Georgetown and a voluntary vision plan offered by Gallagher Insurance Agency that complements the Premier Plan.
 Note: Georgetown University does not make vendor service/product recommendations.

 Q12: Are pre-existing conditions covered?